 First, Melanie is attacked by a single seagull and then the movie culminates with her being attacked by hundreds of birds that fight their way into the barricaded home where she has sought refuge.
 The bird attacks go unexplained throughout the film.
 Released back in 1963, “The Birds” remains on the top of my horror movie list as well as IMDB’s, where it received a 7.7 out of ten star rating.

-Imagine living alone in the middle of nowhere, unable to call anyone for help, and you are being hunted by someone trying everything in their power to mentally and physically break you down.
+Imagine being a single woman, living alone in the middle of nowhere, unable to call anyone for help, and hunted by a masked stranger.
 “Hush” is about a deaf and mute woman who must try to find a way to either survive the night, or find a way to communicate for help.
-Unable to hear her friend Sarah banging on her door, Madison doesn’t see her neighbor being stabbed to death at her entryway.

 Starring Natalie Portman as Lena, a biologist, “Annihilation” follows a group of women who attempt to explore “the Shimmer,” a quarantined area where plants and animals begin to mutate after a meteor falls in Blackwater National Park, Florida.
 Lena is married to Kane, Oscar Isaac, who after coming home from a covert mission falls unconscious and on life support.

 Lena hopes the quarantined area will offer her answers about her husband's condition.
 But with only one way in and and no apparent way out, will the group fall prey to the monsters that lurk within?